araobp/nlan/README.md

 ##Background and motivation

-I want to develop a very simple DevOps framework for networking containers for several use cases.
+As my hobby, I just want to develop a very simple DevOps framework for networking containers for several use cases.

-This project was inspired by the following open source project:
-- OpenStack Neutron
-- Salt
-- OpenDaylight

-I also want to prove that Golang is the best language for DevOps and SDN.

-##Key technologies used for this project
-- Golang
-- Open vSwitch, OVSDB and JSON-RPC(RFC7047)
-- VXLAN
-- Docker
-- etcd
-- YANG/goyang
-- JSON/YAML
-- Protocol buffers and gRPC
-- Quagga

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)